 State agencies have the flexibility to adapt their organizational structure to administer SNAP to serve the unique needs of their populations.
 State agencies can administer SNAP at the state, regional, district, or county levels.
-In the annual State Plan of Operations, states describe their organizational structure.
-Nebraska's program administration is state administered.
+In the annual State Plan of Operations, Nebraska reported the program is state administered.